ATTENTION!

 Hunter Bay, county dock and launch ramp on Lopez Island

-This county dock and ramp is for public use, but is primarily used by nearby local residents.
-Like all county docks, you may not spend the night but we see boats tied up all day and all night anyway.
-Under the gangway is a spot for dinghy's and next to the bicycles is reserved for loading and unloading only.
+The county dock and ramp at Hunter Bay is for public use, and is primarily used by nearby local residents.
+Like all county docks, the signs say you may not spend the night but our experience around the islands is that the two hour rule is largely ignored.
+Under the gangway is a spot for dinghy's and next to our bicycles is a spot reserved for loading and unloading only.
+Placement of pilings makes much of the float unusable.
 Anchoring nearby is easy and the bay is well protected except from northerlies.

 Kraken anchored near Hunter bay dock on Lopez island